lucahttp/PortablePi/README.md

 the third opcion that came my way that i was found are a Arduino Pro Micro as a USB keyboard like [teensy Thumb Keyboard](https://hackaday.io/project/162281-teensy-thumb-keyboard) but in this opcion i would have to conect via USB to the raspberry and this is not a good idea because isnt practical

 but i dont discard the idea of adapt this opcion for use via GPIO

+the RC2014 [page](http://rc2014.co.uk/modules/universal-micro-keyboard/) shown a project but i dont have any idea of how to adapt this to PortablePi

- ## 4. the way most factible TC8418
+ ## 4. the way most factible is TC8418

 I found that they use the other projects like PocketChip or qwertyPi and others better keyboards for raspberry pi (and others microcomputers) more professionals. the problem is that component isnt easyly to found in my country and is a smaller than otrer solutions (hard to solder to the board).